Miranda-Tang/Mini-Canvas-A-Course-Management-Tool/README.md

 ***
 - As an instructor or a student, I want to be able to save the Canvas records to file.
 - As an instructor or a student, I want to be able to load the Canvas records from file.

+## 📝 Technical Points
+- Achieve data persistence using `JSON`
+- Develop GUI using the Java `Swing` library